SEO Strategy14 min read

 The Death of the Blue Link

 For over two decades, the holy grail of online visibility has been ranking #1 on Google.
 Businesses have spent billions optimizing for those coveted top positions, knowing that the first organic result captures nearly 30% of all clicks.
 But we're witnessing a fundamental shift that will make traditional search rankings increasingly irrelevant.
+Learn how to optimize for AI visibility and prepare for this transition.

 According to recent studies, ChatGPT now handles over 10 billion queries per month—that's roughly 10% of Google's search volume in less than two years.
 More importantly, the nature of these interactions is fundamentally different.
 Users aren't clicking through 10 blue links; they're getting direct answers with embedded citations.
+This shift requires a new approach to content optimization focused on citation probability rather than traditional rankings.

 Why AI Citations Are Different (And More Valuable)